German activities (Re-)integrating refugees, internally displaced persons and returnees

 Better opportunities in host countries

-Beyond meeting the immediate basic needs of refugees (food, water, health), Germany is helping them by providing income opportunities.
+Beyond meeting the immediate basic needs of refugees (food, water, health), Germany assists them by creating income opportunities.
 Through cash-for-work activities, refugees are able to generate an income that is quickly available.
 These activities also cover local people in host communities.

 Action Network on Forced Displacement – Women as Agents of Change